tomups/openmw-vr-quest/docs/source/manuals/openmw-vr/index.rst

 few chapters to familiarise yourself with the VR interface.

 .. warning::
     OpenMW VR is still software in development.
-The manual does not cover any of its shortcomings, it is written as if everything was working as intended.
+The manual may not cover all of its shortcomings, it is written as if everything was working as intended.
     Please report any software problems as bugs in the software, not errors in the manual.